 Available from the Financial Aid Office and online, the Criswell Supplemental Application for Financial Aid must be submitted every semester by every financial aid applicant.
-For returning students, this application must be submitted by December 1 and April 15.
-For incoming students, it must be submitted by December 1 and July 15.
+This application must be submitted by December 1 for the Spring semester and April 15 for the Fall semester.

 Students may contact the Financial Aid Office for any additional questions regarding financial aid at Criswell College.